We'll Take You There

 EVENTS & CONFERENCES

-Alejandro Escovedo's Annual music theater event in Austin at the famed Moody venue.
+Alejandro Escovedo's annual birthday music theater event in Austin at the famed Moody venue.
 Fixtures and installation by David Trubridge and wakaNine.
 Photo by Todd V. Wolfson

 Paramount Home Media Distribution's headquarters at distribution conferences MIPCOM and NATPE.

-Home Media hosts client screening for opening of Shrek 3 during LA Screenings at Paramount.
+Paramount Home Media hosts client screening for opening of Shrek 3 during LA Screenings on the historic lot.

-An intimate evening of discussion about music with guitar legend/MC5 Wayne Kramer and wife Margaret, a music publisher and supervisor; and their activism with his foundation, Jail Guitar Doors.
+An intimate evening of discussion with with guitarlegend/MC5 Wayne Kramer and wife Margaret, a music publisher and supervisor; talking about music, their activism with his foundation, Jail Guitar Doors, and being a family.

 Annual summer event for the San Pedro Waterfront Arts District, a friend and fundraiser with silent auction, cocktails, and live music.